leanderthiele/voxelize_OLD/README.md

 * NSUBBOXES: (int) if set to 1, only a single output file is produced.
                    If working with large boxes or at high resolution, it may be convenient to split the output into smaller files.
-                   This can be accomplished by setting NSUBBOXES to non-zero.
+                   This can be accomplished by setting NSUBBOXES to larger than 1.
                    In that case, NSUBBOXES^3 output files will be produced, each corresponding to a cube of sidelength NSIDE/NSUBBOXES (note that NSUBBOXES should divide NSIDE without remainder).